 Service on American Airlines can be hit or miss.
 That is particularly true when it comes to pre-departure beverages (PDBs).
 Former USAirways crews are much better at PDBs compared to crews from the former American Airlines.

 The crew from former American Airlines on this flight managed to provide PDBs in first class.

 Soon after takeoff the flight attendants offered drinks.

-Since the flight distance was only 802 miles, I was a little surprised that there would be a meal service.
+Since the flight distance was barely 800 miles, I was a little surprised that there would be a meal service.
 The actual flying time at cruise altitude was just over one hour.
 Only the 16 passengers in first class got dinner.
 All of the other passengers in the business class section and coach were offered sandwiches and snacks.

 American Airlines gives those in first class on domestic routes the opportunity to select a meal choice online.
 The options are available from 30 days to 24 hours prior to departure.
 I decided to try the cheese lasagna for the first time.

 Because the flight was so short, the dinner service was not as elaborate as many other first class meals on domestic American Airlines flights.
 The meal included a tossed salad with dressing, the lasagna and a desert which was brought after the entree.

 I really liked the lasagna and was pleased that American airlines provided a meal on such a short flight.
 In comparison, Delta’s policy is that the flight must be 900 miles before it will provide a meal.